 Despite all this possums still purse roof tops, domestic garden, chimneys and garages to make their home, perhaps it’s safe to conclude they like dark places and are extremely talented at hiding which makes their control and removal a tough job indeed.

 Fact 4: Behaviour:

 These critters only eat in between dusk and dawn which makes it quite effortless to destroy domestic areas like gardens, garages and roof tops.
-Bush tail possums tend to choose companionship when they want to mate.
+Brushtail possums tend to choose companionship when they want to mate.

-The young of both ring tail and bush tail possums are taken care of in their mother’s pouch where they are also able to feed on the mother’s milk for 4-5 months after which the young continues to be trained by riding on the parents back for 4-8 weeks.
+The young of both ringtail and brushtail possums are taken care of in their mother’s pouch where they are also able to feed on the mother’s milk for 4-5 months after which the young continues to be trained by riding on the parents back for 4-8 weeks.